maximkou/grav-plugin-videoembed/README.md

 ## Installation
 There are two ways to install plugin:

-1. Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
+1. (Recomended) Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `videoembed`.
 You should now have all the plugin files under `/your/site/grav/user/plugins/videoembed`

 2. Simply add plugin dependency into `.dependencies` file, e.g: